nkmq21/enigma-recruitment/README.md

 									<td style='padding: 8px;'>- Creates a comprehensive landing page that serves as the initial user interface for the application<br>- It integrates various components such as navigation, content sections, social proof, and a footer, all styled with a consistent theme<br>- This structure enhances user engagement and provides essential information, guiding visitors through the features and offerings of the project while ensuring a visually appealing experience.</td>
 								</tr>
 								<tr style='border-bottom: 1px solid #eee;'>
-									<td style='padding: 8px;'><b><a href='https://github.com/outlastzedd/enigma-recruitment-sprint3/blob/master/src/components/landing/landingContent.tsx'>landingContent.tsx</a></b></td>
+									<td style='padding: 8px;'><b><a href='https://github.com/outlastzedd/enigma-recruitment-sprint3/blob/master/src/components/landing/landingContent.tsx'>JobsContent.tsx</a></b></td>
-									<td style='padding: 8px;'>- LandingContent component serves as a visually engaging introduction to the application, designed to attract users by showcasing its core features<br>- It highlights the platforms ability to help users track job applications and build their CVs, while providing clear calls to action for signing up and starting the job search<br>- The layout is responsive, ensuring an optimal experience across various devices, enhancing user engagement and accessibility.</td>
+									<td style='padding: 8px;'>- JobsContent component serves as a visually engaging introduction to the application, designed to attract users by showcasing its core features<br>- It highlights the platforms ability to help users track job applications and build their CVs, while providing clear calls to action for signing up and starting the job search<br>- The layout is responsive, ensuring an optimal experience across various devices, enhancing user engagement and accessibility.</td>
 								</tr>
 								<tr style='border-bottom: 1px solid #eee;'>
 									<td style='padding: 8px;'><b><a href='https://github.com/outlastzedd/enigma-recruitment-sprint3/blob/master/src/components/landing/socialLanding.tsx'>socialLanding.tsx</a></b></td>